Christopher Columbus statues taken down at 2 Chicago parks

 “This step is about an effort to protect public safety and to preserve a safe space for an inclusive and democratic public dialogue about our city’s symbols,” the mayor’s office said in the statement, which said the statues were removed following “consultation with various stakeholders.”

-“Thank you for the statue, now defund CPD,” the protesters shouted after an organizer led the crowed in a celebratory chant, the Chicago Sun-Times reported.
+“Thank you for the statue, now defund CPD,” the protesters shouted after an organizer led the crowd in a celebratory chant, the Chicago Sun-Times reported.

 Plans to remove the Grant Park statue were first reported Thursday night by the Chicago Tribune and the removal followed hours of vocal confrontations between opponents and supporters of the statue.
 On July 17, protesters had clashed with police, who used batons to beat people and made arrests after they say protesters targeted them with fireworks, rocks and other items.

-Note: This story has been corrected to indicate that the lawsuit by activists was filed Thursday, not Wednesday.